AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

 ```

 Note
-🗒 This command assumes you are at the root directory.
+:memo: This command assumes you are at the root directory.

 ---